vejryn/bybit-dash/README.md

 # Bybit Dash

-Simple live dashboard for bybit using pybybit and dash-plotly library.
+Simple live dashboard for bybit using pybybit and plotly-dash library.

 ### Installation